barmakmostofian/admettle/README.md

 # admettle

 A growing collection of small-molecule property prediction tools for computational drug discovery, with a focus on ADMET-relevant endpoints and CNS drug design.
+This collection is supposed to include the latest and most popular models for property prediction and will be updated accordingly (thus the name ADMET + mettle).

 ---